tailcallhq/tailcallhq.github.io/docs/auth/basic-auth.md

 To make the request first create base64 encoded string from the `testuser:mypassword` string and then append the result to the `Authorization: Basic` header.

-An request example with curl:
+A request example with curl:

 ```sh
 curl --request POST \